Comfort Promotion: Guided Imagery - CE/NCPD

 Assessment

-- Assess the patient’s pain status using an organization-approved pain scale.
+- Find out the patient’s pain level using a validated pain scale.

-- Assess the physiologic, behavioral, and emotional signs and symptoms of pain.
+- Watch the patient for the physiologic, behavioral, and emotional signs and symptoms of pain.

-- Assess the characteristics of pain and the underlying probable cause.
+- Look for the characteristics of pain and the underlying probable cause.

-- Assess the patient’s understanding of pain and willingness to use nonpharmacologic pain-control measures.
+- Review the patient’s understanding of pain and willingness to use nondrug pain-control measures.

 - Identify the patient’s home activities that promote relaxation (e.g., jigsaw puzzles, crocheting, knitting, board games, music, imagery, relaxation recordings).